cmeessen/Scripts/README.md

 # Scripts

-A collection of scripts that I wrote during my PhD.
+A collection of scripts and other stuff